davaya/openc2-jadn/jadn-v2.0.md

 >    and a small collection of functions, relations, and procedures associated with the datatype,
 >    including equality and (for some datatypes) order relations on the value space.

-Defining equivalence across representations is the primary distinction between information modeling and other data modeling approaches.
-An information model is constructed from datatypes, not classes, because its purpose is to compare literal values for equivalence based on their logical information content, and only datatypes have instances that can be validated for content integrity and compared for equality.
+An information model is constructed from datatypes, not classes, because its purpose is to compare literal values for equivalence based on their logical information content, and only datatypes provide the necessary linkage between variables of a specified type and messages that can be validated for content integrity.

 ## 1.1 Glossary